LorenzoBellidoBarrena/Portafolio/README.md

 - Clean and organized **HTML**
 - Centralized and responsive **CSS** (`style.css`)
 - Optimized images in **WebP** for better performance
-- Sections: Hero, About, Experience, Technologies, DevOps, Projects, Languages, Contact
+- Sections: Hero, About, Experience, Technologies, Projects, Languages, Contact
 - Modern, accessible, and fast design
 - SEO and Lighthouse optimization

----

-## 🔧 Future Improvements

-- Multilanguage version
-- Integration with LinkedIn or GitHub Actions for automatic updates

----